Assessment Criteria for the Good Governance Awards

 - Annual reports which apply FRS 102 Section 1A and/or include abridged accounts will not progress beyond Stage 1 of the judging process and are not eligible for inclusion on the short-list.
 Non-profits have a particular responsibility to demonstrate their transparency and accountability and only annual reports which include full, unabridged financial statements can be considered for the Good Governance Award.

-- Is it clear what the organisation’s purpose and mission are?
+- Is it clear what the organisation’s purpose is?

 - Is the organisation’s operating/environmental context described?